roberthorvath/logcalltracer/README.md

 ## Customizing output
 The library can be configured to provide additional information, such as timestamp, log level, coloring, and so on.
 Use the following properties on the `options` object:
 ### **timeStampFormatter** : Function
 A method to get a formatted timestamp.
-The default value is `undefined` so log output has no timestamp.
-You can use the built-in Date object, or any 3rd party library, to provide a method that returns your preferred timestamp.
+The default value is `undefined`, so log output has no timestamp.
+You can use the built-in Date object or any 3rd party library to provide a method that returns your preferred timestamp.

 Example:
 ```javascript